tilfinltd/aws-extend-switch-roles/README.md

 * A 'color' parameter can be used to specify an RGB hex value without prefix '#'.
 * A 'region' parameter can be used to change the region whenever switching the role.
+* An 'image' parameter can be used to specify the uri of an image to use on top of any color attribute supplied.
+The color and image are not mutually exclusive.

 ```
 [profile marketingadmin]